Beast-Masters-addons/BM-utils/README.md

 # Beast Masters utilities
-Utilities used in my addons
+Utilities used in my addons.
+All utilities are registered to LibStub as separate libraries with their own version number.

 ## Usage:
 Add to .pkgmeta: